joeldodson/codinginblind/docs/articles/getting_started_with_python.md

 VS Code will suggest one for you.
 I suggest starting with only the Python extension (from Microsoft) and go with whatever else VS Code suggests.

+If VS Code does suggest an extension and you can't remember what it said, go to the status bar (f6) then arrow until you get to "notifications".
+Hit enter on notifications and you'll find the message regarding the extension.
+From there you can select 'yes' to have the extension installed.

 ## Python Interpreter

 Continuing the theme of simplicity and broad adoption, I like the defacto-standard cPython interpreter.